DONATE

 March 27, 2015

 For the fourth year in a row, the ailing prominent human rights defender Mohammad Seifzadeh was not granted furlough for the Iranian New Year (March 20-April 1).
-Furlough, typically granted to prisoners in Iran for a variety of familial, holiday, and medical reasons, is routinely ...
+Furlough, typically granted to prisoners in Iran for a variety of familial, holiday, and medical reasons, is ...

 Journalist Remains in Prison Beyond End of Sentence